accessibility-luxembourg/accessibilite.public.lu/content/en/news/2026-03-27-screenreaderLB.md

 Fancy taking part in one of these projects?
 We invite you to [contact the SIP](mailto:accessibilite@sip.etat.lu), and we'll discuss your project.

-We would like to thank the Ministry of Digitalisation, which, as part of the Tech in Gov 2025 call for projects, selected our proposal: it is primarily thanks to this funding that Mia and Mil became, a year later, a concrete reality - one that will require ongoing support: perfecting a voice is a task that never ends.
+We would like to thank the [Ministry for Digitalisation](https://mindigital.gouvernement.lu/en.html), which, as part of the [Tech-in-Gov](https://mindigital.gouvernement.lu/en/dossiers/2024/tech-in-gov.html) 2025 call for projects, selected our proposal: it is primarily thanks to this funding that Mia and Mil became, a year later, a concrete reality - one that will require ongoing support: perfecting a voice is a task that never ends.